 Any problem can be solved using the right paradigm.
 If you are up against an impossible problem then change your paradigm to find the solution.
 Learn to recognize your own paradigms and break free from them.

 Sometimes a fresh new look at the problem from someone outside of your area can provide the insight missing to solve your problem.
+This is one way to solve problems by thinking outside the box.

 9. Consider All Possibilities